Seychelles - Data Protection Overview

 - personal data held by data users or in respect of which services are provided by persons carrying on computer bureau; and

-- appropriate security measures shall be taken against unauthorised access, alteration, disclosure, or destruction of personal data, as well as accidental loss or destruction of the same.
+- appropriate security measures shall be taken against unauthorized access, alteration, disclosure, or destruction of personal data, as well as accidental loss or destruction of the same.

 Personal data may be transferred internationally provided that the data user has named the jurisdiction it will be transferring the data to in the data register, which will also contain descriptions of the data being held.